Yahyobek-12/Yahyobek-12/README.md

 - 🚀 Aspiring to be a **MERN** stack dev.

 ### 🌟 Key Projects:
-- **Project 1:** A modern app built with React & Tailwind.
+- Moby-ai 1:** A modern app built with React & Tailwind.
-- **Project 2:** Simple website template for small businesses.
+- Uncomming 2:** Simple website template for small businesses.

 ### 📫 Let's Connect:
 - 💼 LinkedIn: [Your LinkedIn]
 - 📧 Email: [Your Email]

----

-Ko'rinishi oson, qisqa va samarali!